SignalK/specification/gitbook-docs/data_model.md

 `updates` is the only required property.
 If `context` is missing it is assumed that the data is related to the `self` context.

-Context is a path from the root of the full tree.
-In this case 'vessels.urn:mrn:imo:mmsi:234567890'.
+Context is a path from the root of the full tree to the _container object_, which is always a vessel with the current Signal K version.
+The delimiter in the context path is `.` (period).
+In this case the context is `vessels.urn:mrn:imo:mmsi:234567890`.
 All subsequent data is relative to that location.
-The context could be much more specific, e.g. 'vessels.urn:mrn:imo:mmsi:234567890.navigation', whatever is the common root of the updated data.

 The `updates` holds an array (JSON array) of updates, each of which has a `source` and a JSON array of `values`.